 All of these are factors insurance companies will take into consideration when determining rates.
 That’s why young people have higher premiums than the average driver.

 That's why we recommend shopping around and comparing auto insurance quotes to find the best rates.
-Don't accept the first insurance quote you receive, because you can save hundreds of dollars on your premium depending on the policy and insurance company you choose
+Don't accept the first insurance quote you receive.
+You can save hundreds of dollars on your premium depending on the policy and insurance company you choose.

 Auto insurance can be expensive, especially if you’re a young driver.
 Luckily there discounts you may qualify for.
-If you've been driving a few years with minimal accidents or blemishes to your record, you might be able to qualify for a "good driver" discount.
+If you have a good driving record, you could qualify for a "good driver" discount.
 Depending on your provider, the qualifications and discount itself may vary.
 Also, if you've filed few or no claims over an extended period of time, you might qualify for a discount.
-If you're a college student and have a good GPA--typically 3.0 or above--you may be eligible for a good student discount.
+If you're a college student and have a good GPA you may be eligible for a good student discount.

-If you choose to stay with the same company your parents use when buying your own policy, your insurer might give you a loyalty discount.
+If you use your parents insurance company when you get your own policy, they might give you a loyalty discount.
 Different companies offer different discounts with different eligibility requirements.
 So be sure to ask your carrier about any discounts you might be eligible for.
 They can add up and significantly reduce your rates.
-It's also a good idea to compare quotes from multiple insurers in case one of them offers a discount the other doesn't.
+It's also a good idea to compare quotes from multiple insurers.
+One of them could offer a discount the other doesn't.

-A: Generally speaking, the best way to reduce your car insurance premiums is to make yourself less of a risk to your insurance company.
-If you install safety features in your car, or purchase a safer car that your current one, this might reduce your rates.
+A: The best way to reduce your premiums is to be less of a risk to your auto insurance company.
+If you install safety features in your car, or purchase a safer car, this might reduce your rates.
 Driving less can lower your premiums, too.
 Be sure to shop around and be aggressive about asking for any discounts you’re eligible for.

-A: Unfortunately, the age group breaking away from their parents’ policies are also the ones that tend to pay the most for car insurance.
-Some ways to avoid the paying high rates is to find a stable job before purchasing your own policy, as well as building up your credit history.
-Providers want people who are financially reliable, and if they see that you have minimal credit, a high claims history, and no job, they probably won’t want to insure you.
-It is important to have your finances in order before buying your own insurance policy.
+A: The age group breaking away from their parents’ policies are also the ones paying the most for car insurance.
+One way to avoid paying high rates is to find a stable job before buying your own policy.
+Another is building up your credit history.
+Insurance providers want people who are financially reliable.
+If you have bad credit, a high claims history, and no job, they may not want to insure you.
+It's important to have your finances in order before buying your own insurance policy.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.